 Who is accountable if things go wrong?
 Are they the right people?
 Are they equipped with the skills and knowledge they need to take on this responsibility?

-In order to engender trust, are there customers, suppliers or use cases that you should choose not to work with?
+In order to engender trust, are there customers, suppliers or use cases that may not be worked with?
 How are these decisions made and documented?

-Does your company have a clear and easy to use system for third party/user or stakeholder concerns to be raised and handled?
+Does the company have a clear and easy to use system for third party/user or stakeholder concerns to be raised and handled?

-Have you considered how to embed ethics within your organisation?
+Has it been considered how to embed ethics within the organisation?

-Have you considered how to embed integrity and fair dealing in your culture?
+Has it been considered how to embed integrity and fair dealing in the culture?

-How would a person raise a concern with your company?
+How would a person raise a concern with the company?

-To inform your processes and culture, could you approach mentors, consult innovation hubs?
+To inform your processes and culture, could mentors or innovation hubs be consulted?

 5. Promote diversity, equality and inclusion

-Do you have processes in place to establish whether your product or service might have a negative impact on the rights and liberties of individuals or groups?
+Are there processes in place to establish whether the product or service might have a negative impact on the rights and liberties of individuals or groups?
 Please consider:

 – varied social backgrounds and education levels